A Change of Heart: A Simple Test Revealed Active Patient Had High Risk of Heart Attack

-Mestas was lucky to be Dr. Bender’s patient at all.
+Mestas was also lucky to be Dr. Bender’s patient.
 When Dr. Bender transitioned to MDVIP in 2012, Mestas chose not to join her new practice.
 He thought Dr. Bender was a great doctor but considered the annual $1,650 membership fee to be an unnecessary cost.

 Instead, he joined a large primary care practice.
 He knew the wait times for appointments would be long—it takes more than 19 days on average to get an appointment in a typical primary care practice.
 But he didn’t realize just how many doctors would come and go from the large healthcare group he joined.
 Mestas saw four different physicians within several years, when he saw a doctor at all.
 He often saw physician assistants.

 Eventually, Mestas became frustrated because he had to “keep starting over” with new doctors, he says.
 He wanted to see the same doctor—one who knew him and his family history and could stay on top of health issues and medications.
 So shortly before retiring from his job, Oscar joined Dr. Bender’s MDVIP-affiliated practice.

 Under Dr. Bender’s care, Mestas found what he wanted—on-time appointments when he needed them with a physician who knew him.
 And he was pleasantly surprised with the extra screenings and tests included in the MDVIP Wellness Program.